Polyvinyl butyral

 Polyvinyl butyral (or PVB) is a resin mostly used for applications that require strong binding, optical clarity, adhesion to many surfaces, toughness and flexibility.
 It is prepared from polyvinyl alcohol by reaction with butyraldehyde.
 The major application is laminated safety glass for automobile windshields.
-Trade names for PVB-films include KB PVB, Saflex, GlasNovations, Butacite, WINLITE, S-Lec, Trosifol and EVERLAM.
+Trade names for PVB-films include KB PVB, GUTMANN PVB, Saflex, GlasNovations, Butacite, WINLITE, S-Lec, Trosifol and EVERLAM.
 PVB is also available as 3D printer filament that is stronger and more heat resistant than polylactic acid (PLA).

 Applications

 Automotive and architectural

 Laminated glass, commonly used in the automotive and architectural fields, comprises a protective interlayer, usually polyvinyl butyral, bonded between two panels of glass.
 The bonding process takes place under heat and pressure.
 When laminated under these conditions, the PVB interlayer becomes optically clear and binds the two panes of glass together.
 Once sealed together, the glass "sandwich" (i.e., laminate) behaves as a single unit and looks like normal glass.
 The polymer interlayer of PVB is tough and ductile, so brittle cracks will not pass from one side of the laminate to the other.